Poe Hall 528E

 Current Research Projects:

-At present I am working with a doctoral student on a study of teachers who have been diagnosed with ADHD.
-We are interested in how teachers manage their challenges, what supports and tools they use, and what specific aspects of ADHD they perceive as benefiting them as teachers.
+At present I am working with college and university faculty studies of teachers who have been diagnosed with ADHD and/or SLD.
+We are interested in how teachers manage their challenges, what supports and tools they use, and what specific aspects of ADHD or SLD they perceive as benefiting them as teachers.
 To date, this work has relied on data collected from focus groups and interviews.
 I am also working on a project to develop and offer fully distance education options for some courses in the graduate program in special education.

 Professional Presentations & Publications

 Strickland, D. C., McAllister, D., Coles, C. D., & Osborne, S. (2007).
 An evolution of virtual reality training designs for children with autism and fetal alcohol spectrum disorders.
 Topics in Language Disorders, 27, 222 – 237.

 Dillon, R. & Osborne, S. (2006), Intelligence and behavior among individuals identified with attention deficit disorders.
 Exceptionality, 14, 3 – 18.

 Sabornie, E., Cullinan, D. Osborne, S. S. & Brock, L. B. (2005).
 Intellectual, academic, and behavioral functioning of students with high incidence: A cross-categorical meta-analysis.
 Exceptional Children, 72, 47 – 63.

 Cullinan, D., Osborne, S., & Epstein, M. H. (2004).
 Characteristics of emotional disturbance of female students.
 Remedial and Special Education, 25, 276 – 290.